2021 update for Building Permit questions

 buildings go on agricultural land, but it is important to realize that the type of zoned land your building is going on makes a big difference.

 The designation of “temporary” is what often determines if a permit is required.
 There is a wide variation in what constitutes “temporary”.
-It is important that you clarify and understand the ruling for your municipality.
-In some municipalities, if there is anything into the ground, it is no longer temporary.
-This has lead to people building on the big concrete blocks.
+You must clarify and understand the ruling for your municipality.
+In some municipalities, if there is anything in the ground, it is no longer temporary.
+This has led to people building on the big concrete blocks.
 In other municipalities, any use of concrete nullifies the classification of temporary.
 One of the reasons, many of our buildings sit on a base beam with t-post anchors is that it reinforces the idea of temporary.